day8/abra-archive/README.md

 # Status

-Sorta works.
-But it is stuck at the proof of concept stage.
+Works!
+But it is stuck at a proof of concept stage.

 Somehow we've never seemed to adopt it in our daily practice as developers.
-So we're not pushing in with it.
-Waiting instead for tech like dev-tools and dirac to mature.
-And for Colin to do something better in Cursive.
+Somehow println/cljs-devtools/figwheel seemed to win.
+So we're not pushing on with it.
+Waiting instead for tech like cljs-devtools and dirac to mature.
+And for Colin to do something better in Cursive - hurry up Colin, we're paying customers now :-)

 [![Build Status](https://magnum.travis-ci.com/Day8/Abra.svg?token=ZxqzShvq5GKw1TUp9DLf&branch=master)](https://magnum.travis-ci.com/Day8/Abra)